633 Squadron: Influence

 The film's climax shows the squadron flying through a deep fjord while being fired on by anti-aircraft guns.
 George Lucas stated that this sequence inspired the "trench run" sequence in Star Wars.
 Lucas intercut sequences into Star Wars during post-production as a guide.

 633 Squadron is well known in the UK for its regular appearances on television, and became almost a part of the Christmas schedule.
 The film had its network premiere on British television on 17 November 1970 on BBC1.
 It enjoyed the twelfth largest TV audience of the year.
 Although erroneously considered a sequel, the film Mosquito Squadron (1969) is similar to 633 Squadron and influenced by it, even using footage from the original.

 Frederick Smith wrote several sequel novels about 633 Squadron's further exploits, but these were never adapted for the screen.

 Soundtrack

 The musical score of 633 Squadron was written by the British composer Ron Goodwin and became very popular and well known to the public after the film's initial release.
 The theme was adapted for the computer games 1942 and Into the Eagle's Nest.
 It was used for TV advertisements for an insurance company during the early 2000s.
 It has also become a standard part of the repertoire of the RAF bands, most recently included in an album marking the 100th Anniversary of the RAF.
+The RCAF Band also played the theme for their 75th anniversary.
+Cozy Powell did a version of the theme on his album Octopuss in 1983.